nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics and AI.md

     Azure Synapse SQL offers both serverless and provisioned resource models, offering consumption and billing options to fit the customer's needs.
 For predictable performance and cost, provision pools to reserve processing power for data stored in SQL tables.
 For ad hoc or bursty workloads, use the serverless, always-available SQL endpoint.

-    Azure Synapse SQL Pools and the Azure Synapse SQL serverless endpoint can be used to apply transformations using T-SQL, as can notebooks running in Azure Synapse Spark.
+    Azure Synapse SQL Pools and the serverless SQL pool can be used to apply transformations using T-SQL, as can notebooks running in Azure Synapse Spark.
 A Synapse Pipeline is also commonly used at this stage to define a repeatable process for cleaning, joining, enriching and ultimately loading the data into the Azure Synapse SQL that functions as the serving database.

-    The serving layer can consist of a dedicated Azure Synapse SQL Pool to provide pre-provisioned compute capacity to serve both data from the relational data warehouse or data sourced from the data lake.
-Additionally, the serving layer can use Azure Synapse SQL serverless to provide ad-hoc compute capacity for querying data stored in the data lake.
+    The serving layer can consist of a dedicated Azure Synapse SQL pool to provide pre-provisioned compute capacity to serve both data from the relational data warehouse or data sourced from the data lake.
+Additionally, the serving layer can use Azure serverless SQL pool to provide ad-hoc compute capacity for querying data stored in the data lake.
 Either of these serving options can be used by Power BI reports created within Azure Synapse Analytics, or by external applications.
 The important take away from this architecture is that all of the components shown are completely managed within Azure Synapse Analytics.

     Data governance is another challenge in large enterprise environments.
 On the one hand, business analysts need to discover and understand data assets that can help them solve business problems.
 On the other hand, Chief Data Officers want insights on the privacy and security of business data.
 WWI can use Azure Purview for data discovery and governance, insights into their data assets, data classification, and sensitivity covering the entire organizational data landscape.
 In addition, WWI can register all their data sources and set up regular scans to automatically catalog and update relevant metadata about data assets in the organization.
 Azure Purview can manage on-premises, multi-cloud, and software as a service (SaaS) data if required.